 Aluminum is the most abundant metal in the earth’s crust.
 In addition to its use in cosmetics and personal care products, it can be found in air, water, soil and food.
 Aluminum is widely used in many applications including cooking utensils.
 Because Aluminum Powder comes from the earth it may contain trace amounts of heavy metals.
 The levels of heavy metals in Aluminum Powder are regulated by the FDA, and the small amounts that may eventually be in cosmetic or personal care products do not pose a risk to human health.

 The Food and Drug Administration (FDA) lists Aluminum Powder as a color additive exempt from certification.
 Aluminum Powder is determined to be safe for use in coloring products that are externally applied, including cosmetics and personal care products intended for use in the area of the eye.
 It is not allowed to be used in lip products.
-The Cosmetic Ingredient Review (CIR) has deferred evaluation of this ingredient because the safety has been assessed by FDA.
+The The Cosmetic Ingredient Review (CIR) was established in 1976 as an independent safety review program for cosmetic ingredients.
+The CIR Expert Panel consists of independent experts in dermatology, toxicology, pharmacolgy and veterinary medicine.
+The CIR includes participation by the U.S. Food & Drug Administration and the Consumer Federation of America.
+(CIR) has deferred evaluation of this ingredient because the safety has been assessed by FDA.
 This deferral of review is according to the provisions of the CIR Procedures.

 All color additives used in foods, drugs and cosmetics in the United States must be approved by FDA and listed in the Code of Federal Regulations.
 In some cases, FDA requires that each batch of color produced for use in regulated products can be used only if it is certified by the agency to meet strict specifications.
 FDA maintains a laboratory especially for this purpose and color manufacturers must pay a fee to support this activity.
 FDA only approves colors after extensive review of all safety data and publication of the basis for its approval in the Federal Register.